Marlabs-Software-Mysore/Angular-1.x-Product-Catalog-App-/README.md

 This is product catalog display application, developed using angular1.x, routing components and mongo db as a backend database.

+# Steps to run application

+1. Clone the application or download it.
+2. Open the cloned application directory.
+3. Open node cmd prompt and run "npm install" cmd.
+4. Use "npm start" cmd to run application.

+# System Requirements.

+1. MongoDb.
+2. Node.Js.

 # Features -
 1. Add Product.
 2. Product Listing with Filters and Search.